TejodhayBonam/Stream-Core/README.md

-# Stream-Top
+# Stream Core

-Stream-Top is a learning project primarily focused on understanding and utilizing Apache Kafka through a real-world mini project.
+Stream Core is a learning project primarily focused on understanding and utilizing Apache Kafka through a real-world mini project.
 The idea for this project was inspired by educative.io's projects.
 It serves as a real-time system resource monitoring tool that uses Apache Kafka for data streaming, with the current capability to monitor CPU usage.